NicholasMoser/GNTool/README.md

 * The compression algorithm used by GNTool does not match Eighting's, therefore newly compressed files may be larger than they otherwise would be.

 ### Features

+#### Tools

+In the main menu of GNTool, you can click on the wrench icon to open the list of generic tools.
+These are tools that can be used across a variety of games.

+#### FPK Repacker (GameCube)

+This allows you to repack an FPK file for any Eighting title on the GameCube.

+#### FPK Repacker (Wii)

+This allows you to repack an FPK file for any Eighting title on the Wii.

+#### ISO Extractor (GameCube)

+This allows you to extract the files from any GameCube ISO.

 #### Audio Fix